mastercion/kodi_tv_custom/README.md

 This document provides a comprehensive guide for setting up the Kodi TV Custom configuration.
 Follow these steps to enjoy a seamless IPTV experience on Kodi.

+## Acknowledgments

+This project utilizes code from the [jnk22/kodinerds-iptv](https://github.com/jnk22/kodinerds-iptv) repository.
+We gratefully acknowledge their contributions to the open-source community.

 # Channels currently added
 - [x] Das Erste
 - [x] ZDF HD